 This Remuneration Report describes the fundamental principles of the remuneration system at Barry Callebaut as well as the governance framework related to remuneration decisions.
 The report provides details on the remuneration of the members of the Board of Directors and the Executive Committee related to fiscal year 2023/24.
+Shareholdings and external mandates of the members of the Board of Directors and the Executive Committee related to Executive Committee related to fiscal year 2023/24.
 Shareholdings and external mandates of the members of the Board of Directors and the Executive Committee are also disclosed.